 Tenant Move-Out Responsibilities

 Tenants should be aware of the expectation of leaving the property in a move-in-ready condition.
 30 days before move-out, send your tenant a Move-out Checklist, which includes specifics on what to clean, repair, and replace in the property.
-This checklist is a great example of what to give your tenants before they move out.
+This checklist from Liberty Management Inc. is a great example of what to give your tenants before they move out.

 Though repairs may be noted during the move-out inspection process, I wouldn’t advise allowing your tenant to complete these repairs.
 Unless you have a tenant who is an experienced remodeler, the repairs may not be done to your specifications or standards and you will end up having to re-do the work.
 Also, though there may be some damage the tenant is responsible for, such as holes in sheetrock or doors, there also may be items that are simply needing normal maintenance and are not an item you would charge against the security deposit.
 It is up to you to decide which type of damage is which, but clearly state your position in your lease and remind them in the tenant Move-out Checklist.
 Your tenant’s early discovery of issues will help you with the rent-ready process, which may help you turn the property more efficiently.

 Remember the Move-in/Move-out Condition Form?
 Go ahead and bring that with you to your move-out walk-through.
 You can do this on the last day with your tenant present and get keys or you can do it after they move out.
 It’s up to you and your tenant.